 A maximum of 8 hours of technical credit may be counted towards your degree requirements.
 A minimum of 30 credit hours must be earned through regular course enrollment at Ohio State.
-Regular course enrollment at Ohio State and in the College of Public Health in your final semester.

-In addition, you must have a cumulative grade point average (GPA) of at least 2.8 for all work attempted at Ohio State and an application for graduation through the Office of Academic Programs and Student Services in 100 Cunz Hall.
+In addition, you must have a cumulative grade point average (GPA) of at least 2.5 for all work attempted at Ohio State and an application for graduation through the Office of Academic Programs and Student Services.